 At its core, every business is an entity that manages resources (assets) and obligations (liabilities) to achieve its goals.
 Understanding the interplay between these two elements is fundamental to grasping the nature of a business and its financial operations.
 Assets represent the resources businesses utilize to generate revenue, while liabilities are the obligations they must settle.
-This article delves into the nature of assets and liabilities, their role in a business, and how they define the financial structure of an organization.
+Assets and liabilities form the basis of the accounting equation and determine a company’s solvency, liquidity, and overall financial strength according to frameworks like IFRS and GAAP.

 1. What Are Assets in a Business?